Dream Sequence (album): Reception

-The AllMusic review by Rick Anderson states "These recordings were made over a period of seven years with a shifting group of sidemen; one track, the lovely "Hearken," is a solo piece, and another, the even better "Drum Sequence," is a duo for flügelhorn and drums.
+The AllMusic review by Rick Anderson states, "These recordings were made over a period of seven years with a shifting group of sidemen; one track, the lovely 'Hearken,' is a solo piece, and another, the even better 'Drum Sequence,' is a duo for flügelhorn and drums.
 The most impressive performances, though, are those that incorporate at least a quartet into the dreamy ambience of Wheeler's musical vision.
 Very highly recommended".

-On All About Jazz, Glenn Astarita noted "In sum, the musicians project a velvety soundscape supplanted by warmly stated choruses and keenly articulated soloing spots.
+On All About Jazz, Glenn Astarita noted, "In sum, the musicians project a velvety soundscape supplanted by warmly stated choruses and keenly articulated soloing spots.
 (Highly recommended...)".

-The Guardian 's John Fordham noted "Kenny Wheeler, a bold trumpet player who avoids standard songs or familiar licks, is an acquired taste for some.
+The Guardians John Fordham noted, "Kenny Wheeler, a bold trumpet player who avoids standard songs or familiar licks, is an acquired taste for some.
 But it doesn't take much close listening to detect a shy exuberance under his melancholy music, and a sophistication that imparts a haunting ambiguity to his themes and liberates improvisers ...
 As ever with Wheeler, the music is the polar opposite of in-your-face, and most of the tempos are slow to middling.
 But the gentle harmonies are captivating".